• Skip to primary navigation

 • Why You’ll Love This Recipe

-• Ingredients You’ll Need
+• Ingredients You Need

-• Variations
+• Equipment

-• FAQ
+• Tips

-• More Low Calorie Recipes You’ll Love
+• More Low Calorie Recipe You Might Enjoy

 • 100 Calorie Blueberry Muffins

-These homemade blueberry muffins are bursting with blueberry flavor, and they are only 100 calories each!
+These homemade blueberry muffins are bursting with fresh blueberry flavor, and they are only 100 calories each!
 Each bite is a light and fluffy burst of sweet and tangy blueberry flavor.

 Why You’ll Love This Recipe

-• You'll love incorporating these muffins into weekly prep.
+These low calorie muffins are perfect for those busy mornings - just grab one as you’re headed out the door.
+You'll love incorporating these muffins into weekly prep.
 They're perfect to have on hand to eat during the busy week.

-Ingredients You’ll Need
+Ingredients You Need

 • Oats: High in fiber and low in calories.
 Added to muffins, they provide more nutrients and make them more filling.

-• Baking Soda: A leavening agent that helps muffins rise.
+• Baking soda: A leavening agent that helps muffins rise.

-• Unsweetened Applesauce: A great replacement for high-calorie oils in baked goods.
+• Unsweetened applesauce: A great replacement for high-calorie oils in baked goods.
 It keeps the food moist and the natural sweetness cuts back the need for a lot of sugar.

-• Egg Whites: Lower in calories and fat than the whole egg.
+• Egg whites: Lower in calories and fat than the whole egg.
 They add moisture and help hold the muffins together.

 • Sugar: Adds sufficient sweetness.
+You can use raw sugar or any sugar substitute.

 • Water: Adds additional moisture.